gamemanual0/gm0/source/docs/power-and-electronics/sensor-glossary.rst

 Logic Level Converter
 ---------------------

 The REV Robotics system runs on 3.3v sensor logic.
 Most off the shelf sensors used in FTC natively use/support 3.3v logic, but some sensors may not.
 To solve this, REV sells boards, called `logic level converters <https://www.revrobotics.com/rev-31-1389/>`_, that convert the sensor data to be readable by the REV hubs.
-The `REV Expansion Hub <https://docs.revrobotics.com/duo-control/sensors/5v-sensors#logic-level-converter>`_ guide has a chart detailing what adapters are needed for what sensors.
+The `REV Expansion Hub guide <https://docs.revrobotics.com/duo-control/sensors/5v-sensors#logic-level-converter>`_ has a chart detailing what adapters are needed for what sensors.

-.. attention:: According to REV testing, goBILDA, REV and TorqueNado motors don't need logic level converters, but only some NeveRest motors worked with no discernible reason why.

 It is ideal to not use logic level converters to simplify your wiring.
 If you need to, there is a best practice.
 Electrical tape the connectors on either end, this helps with static, and it keeps it from being physically disconnected.
 This does produce a very noticeable effect with encoders on fields with lots of static.